conan-io/conan-io.github.io/_posts/2020-05-04-New-conan-release-1-25.markdown

 ## Additional Package Component Modeling

 In this release, we make another large stride in the journey to provide robust modeling of "components" within packages.
-The modeling is delcared within the `cpp_info` object during the `package_info()` method.
+The modeling is declared within the `cpp_info` object during the `package_info()` method.

 The CMake build system was the main driver for this new abstraction.
 Conan